newrelic/kafka-connect-newrelic/newrelic-kafka-connector/README.md

-# Welcome to your  Kafka Connect New Relic connector!
+# Welcome to the New Relic Kafka Connect Sink Connector!

 ## Getting Up and Running.